openshift-evangelists/openshift-workshops/databases.md

 In the terminal for your Mongo *Pod*, run the same `mongo` command from before:

 ````
-sh-4.2$ mongo -u mlbparks -p mlbparks mlbparks
+sh-4.2$ mongo -u mongodb -p mongodb mongodb
 ````

-Then you can issue the same `db.teams.count();` command from before, without having to use the CLI!
+Then you can issue the same `db.parks.count();` command from before, without having to use the CLI!
 This is seriously cool.

 **Note:** Don't forget to use the right user and password and database